 Ensuring and improving service quality, helping create sustainable and smart cities and generating long-term value for customers, the market, the local area and all its stakeholders, while respecting the environment.

-In order to achieve these objectives, we have defined a major investment plan for a total of 7.9 billion euros in the period 2021-2027 a commitment that aims not only to make distribution networks increasingly smart, but also to increasing efforts in the areas of energy efficiency and integrated water service.
-Aware of the impact we can have within the national energy system, our strategic plan looks above all to digital transformation and technological innovation as key elements in enabling Italgas to play a key role in the energy transition.
+In order to achieve these objectives, we have defined a major investment plan for a total of 8.6 billion euros in the period 2022-2028, mainly dedicated to the digital transformation of assets, network extension and consolidation in the energy efficiency sector.
+Aware of the impact we can have within the national energy system, our strategic plan will allow us to continue to play a leading role in the energy transition and achieving the climate targets set by the European Union.

 Our ambition is to lead the European energy transition by providing our ‘future’ distribution network, capable of accommodating renewable gases such as biomethane and hydrogen.